 Due to this, Epic Games tried to do UT3 more "modding friendly", and the success it has is still up for debate.

-In an interesting bit, before the launch of Unreal Tournament III, a short contest was done in the Epic Forums, to give a name to a map.
-The winner was keyrat, who was credited in the game.
+In an interesting bit, before the launch of Unreal Tournament III, a short contest was done in the Epic Forums, to give a name to a CTF map that was originally going to be called "Dead Planet".
+The winner was keyrat, who suggested the name "Omicron Dawn", and was credited in the game.